Upper Mustang Trek - 16 Days

 Up until 2008, the area was ruled by a titular monarch but even now people's continued faith in their King is evidence that long-standing traditions are still strong in this place.

-Add to that the desert's natural splendor, which includes a red copper canyon and sheer faces.
-And the icing on the cake, you still get to view the wonderful snow-covered mountains including Dhaulagiri, Tilicho, Annapurna I, and Nilgiri.
+Add to that the desert's natural splendor, which includes red copper canyon and sheer faces.
+And icing on the cake, you still get to view of wonderful snow-covered mountains including Dhaulagiri, Tilicho, Annapurna I, and Nilgiri.
+With these features, Upper Mustang is begging to visited.

 People and Culture